Install UCP offlineEstimated reading time: 2 minutes

 docker loadcommand, to load the Docker images from the tar archive:

-Now that the offline hosts have all the images needed to install UCP, you can install Docker UCP on that host.
+Now that the offline hosts have all the images needed to install UCP, you can install Docker UCP on one of the manager nodes.